Emotional and psychological abuse are consistently minimized by phrases like:

 It could be called Abuse Recovery, but so many people right now don’t see porn as abuse and so instead they say, “Oh, she’s suffering from betrayal trauma,” and then they go down the sex addiction route.

 I wanted to be like anyone who is looking for stuff on betrayal trauma, or going down the sex addiction route, I wanted them to find this podcast so that they could get the truth, instead of spending years and hundreds of thousands of dollars going down the wrong path.

 Maybe I named it the wrong thing, but I wanted to make Betrayal Trauma Recovery the place where any woman, who had been emotionally or psychologically abused or been a victim of sexual coercion, would be able to come and get the help that she needed.

 Thank you, Sarah, for sharing your story today.

 We appreciate your insights.
 If you would like to share your story on the podcast, please contact my assistant, Kari, at firstname.lastname@example.org.
 She will set up an interview and I would love to meet you and talk with you.

 Thank you to everyone who supports this podcast.
-Go to btr.org, scroll down to the bottom, and click on the button that says Support the Podcast.
 Your support means the world to us.

-Similarly, if you have purchased my book Trauma Mama Husband Drama, which is a picture book for adults that you can find at btr.org/books.
-Click on that and it will send you to Amazon.
+Similarly, if you have purchased my book Trauma Mama, Husband Drama, which is a picture book for adults, please leave a five-star review.

 Please help other women find this book by rating it, and also by rating this podcast on iTunes or your other podcasting apps.
 Every single review helps isolated women find us.